wonkes-manoa/wonkes-manoa.github.io/index.md

 With this tech stack, we made:

 * A functioning landing page, a view listings page, a listing details page, an add listing page, an edit listing page.
-* A user-friendly sign in page, a sign up page, a log out page, a change password page, and a reset forgotten password page.
+* A user-friendly sign in page, a sign up page, a sign out page, a change password page, and a reset forgotten password page.
 * A surprising 404 not found page, a coming soon page.
 * Interface built with boostrap 5 for a responsive and multi-platform friendly design.
 * Initialization code to define users, listings, and category tags.
 * Use of bootstrap and typescript components to implement/manage a responsive layout with interactive elements.
 * A secure sign-up/sign-in page allowing the user permissions and access based on their role.
-* Authorization examples: certain pages are public (View Listings, Login Page), while other pages require login (Admin Dashboard).
+* Authorization examples: certain pages are public (View Listings, Sign In Page), while other pages require sign in (Admin Dashboard).

 # User Guide